-Benzodiazepines are controlled substances and a classified schedule IV drug.
+Benzodiazepines are controlled substances and a classified as schedule IV drugs.
 When combined with other drugs or alcohol there is a significant drug interaction leading to a synergistic effect.
 (Synergism is the combined effect of adding similar types of drugs together, but their sum is greater than if the drug was used individually.)
-Benzodiazepines and alcohol, which are both depressants, when taken together can be deadly.
-Benzodiazepines overdoses are very common; however the incidence of death from an overdose when the drug is used by itself is rare.
+Benzodiazepines and alcohol, which are both depressants, when taken together, can be deadly.
+Benzodiazepine overdoses are very common; however, the incidence of death from an overdose when the drug is used by itself is rare.

 - Autonomic hyperactivity, e., diaphoresis, tachycardia

 - Grand mal seizures

 - Psychomotor agitation